Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 So, you can stick with an iPhone and see that there is virtually no decline in performance over the years (not counting the inevitable battery replacement somewhere along the way), or you can just sell it after a while and get a brand new one with a relatively minor additional investment.
 This generally makes iPhones a better choice if you’re unwilling to settle for anything that’s not a flagship and if you have a habit of getting a new phone regularly.

 Of course, if you’re content with a mid-range or budget device and are not concerned with OS updates, an Android phone would still be a better choice.
-Nonetheless, if we’re talking flagships, we have to give the win in this category to iOS because of all the aforementioned reasons.
+Nonetheless, if we’re talking flagships, we have to give the win in this category to iOS because of all the reasons mentioned above.

 So, let’s see a recap of where each of these two operating systems excel, shall we?